Udemy vs Pluralsight: Comparison Review for Instructors & Students (2023)

 Pluralsight receives its revenue from subscriptions.
 Pluralsight will pay you based on the amount of content viewed per month and the total revenue it received.

-They will calculate this amount by taking the total minutes of your contents viewed and divide it with the total revenue.
+They will calculate this amount by taking the total minutes of your content viewed and dividing it by the total revenue.
 You will receive a percentage of this sum as agreed.

 Verdict: I will call this a tie.
 Udemy is perfect if you only want specific courses.
 Pluralsight is perfect for you if you are driven & want to learn deeply.

 Udemy has an exhaustive collection of help articles in their blog to help you through any trouble.
-But they lack the personal touch by not providing live chat support.
+However, they lack the personal touch by not providing live chat support.

 Listed below are the types of support given by Udemy:

 Pluralsight has a quick response support team to provide solutions for any difficulties you may face.
-They are over 350 articles in their knowledge base to provide you with a seamless working experience.
+They have over 350 articles in their knowledge base to provide you with a seamless working experience.

 They also have an online community for you to ask questions or share ideas.
 These are the types of support they provide: